vrchatapi/vrchatapi.github.io/Objects/Notification.md

 ## NotificationDetails objects

-!> Not all NotificationDetails objects are added yet!
+!> Not all Notification Details objects are added yet!

 There are a few different types of this object, depending on the type of notification